-Below is my diamond watch which is as a result of mining.
+Below is my diamond watch, which is a result of mining.
 The diamond is micro-processed, polished, and with high precision cut and combined with other materials to come up with such an impressive watch.
 The diamond is combined with creative ideas and other materials for the crystal, the case, and the strap to make the vision of such a look come into reality.
 I would have gone for a golden watch, but it was very costly.

 Agriculture: My Coat

-Agriculture is the act of farming encompassing land tilling, growing of crops, and rearing animals.
-Agriculture in Canada has significantly changed since the Second World War which has led to economic and social changes.
+Agriculture is the act of farming encompassing land tilling, growing crops, and rearing animals.
+Agriculture in Canada has significantly changed since the Second World War, which has led to economic and social changes.
 It has improved the methods of food production, processing, handling, selling, and consumption.
 Some percentage of the farm and seafood produce are processed to form organic products such as fuel, which is extracted from corn, sugarcane, or sorghum.
 Other raw materials make animal feeds which nourish the animals to produce dairy and beef products.

 Afforestation: My